marc2332/bliss/doc/docs/config_p201.md

 plugin: ct2
 name: p201_eh1
 class: CT2
 type: P201
-address: tcp://lid421:8909
+address: tcp://lid421:8909   # RPC server address
+card_address: /dev/ct2_0     # card hardware address
 ```

-(replace the address with the one that makes sense to you)
+(replace the `address` with the one that makes sense to you)

 Since the full YAML configuration can be quite complex, we suggest using the
 the web configuration tool which provides a more user friendly interface: